-Traditionally, mishloach manot (the sending of food) are two food items (from different food groups) sent to at least two friends.
-Over the years, mishloach manot have developed into sometimes elaborate food packages to many friends and family in your community.
+Traditionally, Learn more about why we send mishloach manot on Purim.)are two food items (from different food groups) sent to at least two friends.
+Over the years, mishloach manot have developed into sometimes elaborate food packages to many friends and family in your community. (

-Always on the hunt for new creative ideas for mishloach manot, here are a few ideas.
+On the hunt for new creative ideas for mishloach manot?
+Here are a few ideas to try this Purim.

 Some people like to give out their mishloach manot first thing in the morning so that their package is waiting at the front door.
 Here are some morning ideas: